 - Taking part in Meat Free Monday or Veganuary.
 Maybe you could your school, workplace or workplace involved too?

 - Swapping meat for alternative sources of protein such as Quorn, beans or pulse.
-There’s lots of great meal ideas by the Vegetarian Society.
+There are lots of great meal ideas by the Vegetarian Society.

 - Look out for animal products in cosmetics and household goods.
 There are some in products you wouldn’t expect.